A BLOB is a binary large object

 will occur for values that differ only in the number of trailing

 spaces.
-For example, if a table contains 'a'
+For example, if a table contains 'a',

-an attempt to store 'a '
+an attempt to store 'a ' causes a

 duplicate-key error.
 This is not true for

-BLOB
+BLOB columns.

 In most respects, you can regard a

-column as a
+BLOB column as a

-column that can be as
+VARBINARY column that can be as

 large as you like.
 Similarly, you can regard a

-column as a
+TEXT column as a

-VARCHAR
+VARCHAR column.

-BLOB
+BLOB and

-differ from
+TEXT differ from

-VARBINARY
+VARBINARY and

-in the following ways:
+VARCHAR in the following ways:

-If you use the BINARY
+If you use the BINARY attribute with a

-data type, the column is
+TEXT data type, the column is

 assigned the binary collation of the column character set.

-and LONG VARCHAR
+LONG and LONG VARCHAR map

-to the MEDIUMTEXT
+to the MEDIUMTEXT data type.
+This

 is a compatibility feature.